Executive Leadership Team

-Ted Smith joined Wellcome at the beginning of 2015.
+Ted joined Wellcome at the beginning of 2015.
 He has responsibility for buildings, travel, health and safety, meetings, catering and cleaning services, internal communications, and human resources.

 He has also worked at Glaxo Group Research, GlaxoWellcome and GSK (where his last role was as Vice President HR), at two market research companies, and at Vernalis, a Cambridge-based biotech company.
 Ted has also held trustee roles at two charities, Wysing Arts and Herts Careers Service.

-He has a degree in Science and the Environment and a love of live music, photography and sport.
+He has a degree in Science and the Environment, and a love of live music, photography and sport.

-Chief Investment Officer
+Chief Technology Officer

-Danny Truell joined Wellcome in 2005, having previously been a Managing Director of Goldman Sachs in its investment management division.
+Danny joined Wellcome in 2005, having previously been a Managing Director of Goldman Sachs in its investment management division.
 Before joining Goldman Sachs in 1996, Danny's career was focused on Asian financial markets.

 Ed joined Wellcome in September 2016.
 He has worked in a number of Whitehall social and financial policy departments during his civil service career, including HM Treasury's financial stability team during the 2008-09 financial crisis.
 He was most recently at 10 Downing Street as Deputy Principal Private Secretary to the Prime Minister, leading on public services.